 Shari O’Loughlin is a chief executive officer for The Compassionate Friends, a national organization providing peer support to bereaved parents, siblings, and grandparents after the death of a child.
 She formerly served as executive director for the Children’s Grief Center of New Mexico, a statewide organization supporting bereaved children and their caregivers.
 Prior to these positions, Shari served in executive leadership and entrepreneurial roles for over 25 years in diverse business sectors.
 In 2012, Shari found her local TCF chapter in Albuquerque, NM, after the sudden death of her beloved 14-year-old son, Connor.
 She became involved with TCF and presented workshops at national conferences.
 Shari published the book, “Life from the Ashes; Finding Signs of Hope After Loss” and is a bereaved parent and a bereaved sibling from her youth.
 She has an MBA from The University of Chicago, is a business consultant and certified leadership coach, and is a writer and speaker on loss, grief, and growth.
 She has developed corporate programs for better supporting bereaved employees in the workplace and stewarding clients through grief.
 Shari is a proud mom to her two loving young adult children.

-Zander Sprague is an internationally acclaimed Author, Speaker, and Licensed Professional Clinical Counselor for Sibling Loss.
-His mission is to help sibling survivors define their loss, choose a positive pathway, and fully participate in their life.
+Zander Sprague is a best-selling author, internationally acclaimed Speaker, and Licensed Professional Clinical Counselor for Sibling Loss.
+His mission is to help sibling survivors define their loss, choose a positive pathway, and fully participate in their lives.